janole/code-bandit/vscode-extension/README.md

 ## Features (today)

 - 🚀 **AI-Powered Git Commit Message Generation**
-  Automatically create relevant commit messages based on your staged changes.
+  Automatically create relevant commit messages based on your **staged changes**.
-  Click the “chat sparkle” icon next to the Git commit input in the Source Control view.

 ## How To Use